Why Depth Matters in Parallelizable Sequence Models: A Lie Algebraic View: Theory

-\cref{col:nilpotentization} is a promising result: although algebraically obstructed, deep structure exponentially mitigates the order-sensitive error.
-The local error can again extends to long horizon via \cref{eq:flow_composition}.
+Cor.~\ref{col:nilpotentization} is a promising result: although algebraically obstructed, deep structure exponentially mitigates the order-sensitive error.
+The local error can again extend to long horizons via Eq.~\ref{eq:flow_composition}.

-The piecewise-constant approximation lemma bridges us back to practical discrete-time realization \cite{krener1977decomposition}. \begin{proposition} Any word problem with word length bounded by $T$ can be simulated by an abelian deep SSM with at most $\bigl(\lceil \log_2T \rceil + 1\bigr)$-layers and a smooth output map.\footnote{ Similar logarithmic depth result for transformers and semiautomata was reported in Theorem 1 of \citet{liu2022transformers}, and empirically observed in \citet{hu2024limitation}. } \end{proposition} Proof and a formal introduction of the word problem are provided in \cref{app:sub_proof_logdepth}.

-\cref{col:logdepth} provides an explicit upper bound on the depth required to simulate discrete, finite-length sequences.
-Many practical applications, such as \emph{model predictive control}, rely on constant-length sequence generation \cite{hafner2019learning}.
-Therefore, despite of their brittleness to generalization \cite{liu2022transformers}, finite-depth scalable sequence models may suffice in practice.
-Note that \cref{col:logdepth} provides the worst-case depth upper bound, imposing minimal equivalence relation on words.
-In practice, much shallower SSMs may successfully simulate a given word problem when the finite group is well-structured.
-For example, a single layer abelian SSM suffices to simulate an abelian word problem for any $T$.
+For word problems, we treat each input symbol as a piecewise-constant input.
+Under piecewise-constant inputs, the SSMs in our theory can be considered as discrete-time sequence models. \begin{proposition} Any word problem with word length bounded by $T$ can be simulated by an abelian deep SSM with at most $\bigl(\lfloor \log_2T \rfloor + 1\bigr)$-layers and a smooth output map.\footnote{ Similar logarithmic depth result for transformers was reported in \citet{liu2022transformers}, and empirically observed later \cite{hu2024limitation}. } \end{proposition} Proof is provided in App.~\ref{app:sub_proof_logdepth}.
+Prop.~\ref{prop:logdepth} provides an explicit upper bound on the depth required to simulate discrete, finite-length sequences.
+Note that this is the worst-case depth upper bound: much shallower SSMs may successfully simulate a well-structured word problem.
+For example, a 1-layer abelian SSM suffices to simulate an abelian word problem for any $T$.